top of page

 Mediation

-Do you ever think about what is behind someone's stubborn position?
-Why can't they see the logical (and obvious) reasoning?
-Why can't they see things from your perspective?
 Human beings have a tendency to select to see what we expect and what we want to see.
 This is a called selective perception.
 These differences in perception stem from our interests, experiences (especially from childhood or early adulthood) and biases.
-At Amity Dispute Resolution, I use the interest-based mediation process, to help faciliate discussion between you and the other party that allow you to make your own decisions and solutions.
-The process can result in a greater level of understanding, a bridge to mutual understanding and a mutually satisfactory resolution.
+Interest-based mediation helps the parties to a dispute understand each of the parties' needs, fears and interests, and in turn, explore options to a satisfactory resolution.

 Control

 One benefit of mediation is that the parties maintain control of the outcome.
 A mediator will work with you and the other party to better understand the position of each party and move the dispute into a positive, workable resolution.
 Mediation has been proven to be an effective method for resolving disputes that is less costly.
-The parties can resolve their disputes faster than going through a court proceeding.
+The parties can resolve their disputes faster than going through the courts.

 Less expensive